 As an initial step, this project is proposing a Carbon+ credit, or 'explicit bundle' where biodiversity is quantified as part of a carbon project.
 However, for peatland projects we are also proposing a biodiversity only credit.
 What are the potential risks of this approach?
 We have significant worries about the draft methodology and credit proposal.
 We support the aims of the proposal and in particular of creating a bundled carbon-biodiversity credit wherever possible and appreciate the amount of work that has gone into this proposal and into avoiding greenwashing and other ethical risks.
 We believe this draft methodology needs substantial revisions, and that it has three main risks: we think the methodology could make projects commercially unviable for providers, we are not yet sure that it provides the information that is most useful to buyers, and we think the suite of metrics could give a misleading indication of true nature value.
 We realise our consultation response appears negative because where we have selected equivocal answers the follow-up questions are largely around risks and challenges, but we would appreciate the chance to discuss alternatives constructively, in terms of both high-level decisions and technical details.
 There are benefits to a bundling approach.
 It avoids the problems of stacking.
 It provides a route to fund shallow peat projects.
 And it could provide incentives for carbon projects to support more wildlife.
 The specific Carbon+ bundle proposed in this draft could risk undermining the market.
 It creates critical new bottlenecks in the approval process, which we believe will delay projects beyond the point where they need to spend public capital/restoration grants.
 The draft may double validation requirements, and we are concerned that the interaction with the proposed Community Inclusion and Benefits protocols is unclear.
-It adds greater volatility and uncertainty to observe and adjust for problems under the current codes).
-The lack of a PIU equivalent would appear of relatively lower value for their remaining (≤100 year) lifespan.
-The Carbon+ bundle in its proposed form - a carbon credit with a label showing percentage uplift - may also not hold enough useful information for buyers to understand its value and support a price premium.
-This is not our We will not be able to enrol existing projects because the biodiversity credits would not be considered "additional".
+It adds greater volatility and uncertainty to credit issuance numbers by resting them on single survey events (c.f. providers' ability to observe and adjust for problems under the current codes).
+The lack of a PIU equivalent would severely affect project cashflow.
+We appreciate IUCN's ethical concerns about enrolling existing carbon code projects in the biodiversity standard, but it is a big problem that they dupear of relatively lo We will not be able to enrol existing projects because the biodiversity credits would not be considered "additional".
 Projects that are already underway have demonstrated financial viability to move forward without biodiversity funding; so biodiversity uplift in that context would not be considered "additional".
 Much of the carbon market globally functions without PIUs, and the global consensus is that often, PIUs introduce more risk and potentially undermine credit integrity.
 Biodiversity is also site-specific, whereas carbon is much more general.
 Additionally, the lack of available data for accurately modelling improvements in biodiversity over time creates challenges in predicting what biodiversity on a given site might look like in the future.
 Between these factors, there is no way that PIUs could be issued for biodiversity at this time.
 It introduces too much reputational risk for the code, and there is little to no precedent for this in biodiversity credits.
 We are open to revisiting this as the market evolves, but broadly, the consensus in biodiversity crediting is not in favour of PIUs.
 One credit for 1% biodiversity uplift is not comparable to one tonne of CO 2 e.
 Yes - these are two different metrics and will develop differently.
 The explicit bundle can have different percentages of biodiversity uplift associated with carbon credits in the Carbon + option.